Galina Ustvolskaya

+Known as 'the lady with the hammer', her music has been described as demanding "everything from the performer", uncompromising in her trademark textured homophonic blocks of sound.
+Ustvolskaya created her own unique style, characterized by unusual combinations of instruments that created highly specific tone clusters and textures and her large dynamic ranges.

+A highly private person, she chose to live her life largely outside of the public eye, rarely conducting interviews as she found it unpleasant to talk about her own music.
+In her lifetime, she only approved 21 of her works for performance.

 Early years

+Born in Petrograd (modern day St. Petersburg), Ustvolskaya’s mother was a school teacher and her father was a lawyer.
+She loved music from a young age and, despite her impoverished childhood showed an exceptional gift after beginning to study music at the age of seven.

+She was enrolled in a music-orientated secondary school (Capella) in 1930 where she later studied cello.

+Middle years

-Born in Petrograd, Ustvolskaya studied from 1937 to 1939 at the college attached to the Leningrad Conservatory (later renamed the Rimsky-Korsakov Conservatory).
-From 1947 till 1977 she taught composition at this college.
-In 1939 she entered Dmitri Shostakovich's composition class at the Conservatory as the only female student in his class.
-Her composition teacher said of her:
+Ustvolskaya studied at the college attached to the Conservatory (later renamed the Rimsky-Korsakov Conservatory) from 1937 to 1939; she was the only female student in Dmitri Shostakovich's composition class at the Conservatory.

-Shostakovich sent some of his own as yet unfinished works to Ustvolskaya, attaching great value to her comments.
+Shostakovich showed some of his own unfinished works to Ustvolskaya, attaching great value to her comments.
 Some of these pieces contain quotations from his pupil's compositions; for example, he employed the second theme of the Finale of her clarinet trio throughout the Fifth String Quartet and in the Michelangelo Suite (no. 9).

-Ustvolskaya was a pupil of Shostakovich from 1939 to 1941 and from 1947 to 1948, but her works from the 1950s onwards retain little influence of his style.
-Until 1961 none of her true works were performed other than patriotic pieces written for official consumption.
-The middle of the 1960s witnessed greater tolerance for modernist music, and interest in Ustvolskaya began to grow – the Leningrad Union of Composers organized in the 1970s evenings of her music, which received high praise from listeners and critics.
-Widespread recognition came after her music was performed in several concerts of the 1989 Holland Festival.